The Bankrate promise

-Many airlines and hotels were forced to broaden their cancellation and rebooking policies throughout 2020 and 2021, and some of those changes appear to be permanent.
-For example, American Airlines still has no more change fees for domestic, short-haul international and select long-haul international flights, and Delta Air Lines and United have similar policies.
+That said, the travel rewards landscape is still seeing some long-term effects caused by the pandemic.
+For example, many airlines and hotels were forced to broaden their cancellation and rebooking policies throughout 2020 and 2021, and some of those changes appear to be permanent.
+In fact, American Airlines still has no more change fees for many domestic, short-haul international and select long-haul international flights, and Delta Air Lines and United have similar policies.

-All of this may make you wonder—what other changes could we see come down the pipeline in 2022?
-Here are some of the trends to expect:
+All of this may make you wonder — what other changes could we see come down the pipeline in 2023?
+Here are some of the trends to expect.

 Flexible travel credit cards will remain prominent